Back to blog home

 Today, AI is increasingly being applied by companies across industries, but AI is not the easiest technology to operationalize.
 Most production AI systems are patchworks of proprietary, open-source, and cloud-based technology amassed organically over time.
 However, the past few years have seen the emergence of GUI-based AI tools like DataRobot, Dataiku, etc. to help enterprises less inclined to build in-house, successfully train and deploy AI models.

-As these tools have surfaced, companies have come to realize that training and deploying AI is only the first step–they must then monitor and manage their deployed models to ensure risk-free and reliable business outcomes.
+As these tools have surfaced, companies have come to realize that training and deploying AI is only the first step–they must then monitor AI and manage their deployed models to ensure risk-free and reliable business outcomes.
 With the rise of higher-performing black-box models, the need to govern these models has become both more necessary and more challenging.
 Increasingly, companies are learning that:

 “Training and deploying ML models is relatively fast and cheap, but maintaining, monitoring and governing them over time is difficult and expensive.”